-The applicant for Blue Flag accreditation is the authority charged with responsibility for the marina.
+The applicant for the Blue Flag award is the authority charged with responsibility for the marina.
 This may be a local municipality, private hotel, national park, or private marina operator.
-A marina may be eligible for Blue Flag accreditation if its area is legally designated according to national provisions and it has the necessary facilities and services to comply with the Blue Flag criteria.
+A marina may be eligible for the Blue Flag award if its area is legally designated according to national provisions and it has the necessary facilities and services to comply with the Blue Flag criteria.

-FEE, and the National Operator in a country, reserve the right to refuse or withdraw Blue Flag accreditation from any marina where the local authority/marina operator is responsible for violations of national environmental regulations or otherwise acts in discord with the objectives and spirit of the Blue Flag Programme.
+FEE, and the National Operator in a country, reserve the right to refuse or withdraw Blue Flag award from any marina where the local authority/marina operator is responsible for violations of national environmental regulations or otherwise acts in discord with the objectives and spirit of the Blue Flag Programme.
 Blue Flag marinas are subject to announced and/or unannounced control visits by the National Operator and FEE International.